imdeepmind/imdeepmind.github.io/docs/programming-languages/python/pythonic-code.md

 ### Use `enumerate()` Instead of `range()` for Indexing

-When you need both the index and the value from a list, using `enumerate()` is more Pythonic than manually managing the index.
+When We need both the index and the value from a list, using `enumerate()` is more Pythonic than manually managing the index.

 ```python
 for idx, value in enumerate(['a', 'b', 'c']):